Ethiopia Entry Requirements

 Health Insurance

-Current Health Requirements: COVID-19 rules change frequently—check the Ethiopian Public Health Institute website and airline requirements for any PCR or vaccination proof before departure.
+Current Health Requirements: COVID-19 entry rules were lifted in June 2023.
+Re-check the Ethiopian Public Health Institute website for any re-introduction of testing or quarantine protocols.

 Protect Your Trip with Travel Insurance